DANGER TREES AND PIXIE DUST

 In our discussion of Wertz v.
 Cooper, we delivered the bad news that Jim, as owner of the strip of grass between the public sidewalk and street, may well be liable.
 As an urban property owner, he has a duty to inspect and remove trees that may reasonably pose a danger to third parties passing on public streets.
 So Jim’s hanging out there a country mile (or maybe a city mile, because he is an urban landowner, and Wertz tells us they’re different).

 All of which brings us to today’s case.
-This lawsuit relates to an unfortunate man who was killed when a dead tree fell onto his car one stormy November night.
-The tree was on private property out in the country, but it had been dead for so long that the landowner may have had liability.
+This lawsuit relates to an unfortunate man killed when a dead tree fell onto his car one stormy November night.
+The tree was on private property out in the country, but it had been dead so long that the landowner may have had liability.
 We can’t tell, because this case — in the Ohio Court of Claims — was solely against the Department of Transportation.
-The Court held that ODOT would be liable, notwithstanding the fact that the tree was on private land, if it had breached its duty to inspect the tree.
+The Court held that ODOT would be liable, even though the tree was on private land, if it had breached its duty to inspect the tree.

-Still, the principle we take away from this decision is that just because the tree is on private land, the City of Norwalkl would not get off the hook.
+Still, the principle we take away from this decision is that the City of Norwalk would not get off the hook just because the tree is on private land.
 That doesn’t mean that Jim’s going to feel that much better in the defendant’s dock if the mayor has to stand next to him.

 Our sad conclusion: Jim may not be the only one liable here.
 He knows the City has identified the trees as a hazard, and that alone places him on actual notice.
 If his 98-cent remedy of cutting some roots and hoping for the best doesn’t work, both his homeowners’ insurance and the City’s pocketbook could get a workout.

 What a pain in the ash that would turn out to be!